-This flavorful and mouthwatering keema biryani, a spiced ground meat and rice dish, is about to become your new favorite meal!
+This flavorful keema biryani, a spiced ground meat and rice dish, is going to be your new favorite one-pot meal.

 Keema biryani or keema pulao is a one-pot dish made up of spiced ground meat, long-grain basmati rice and aromatic spices.
-It’s a weeknight favorite at our house as well as a dish we serve when we have company.
-It’s so easy to make and impressive too!
+It’s a weeknight favorite at our house as well as a dish we serve when we have last minute company.
+It’s easy to make and impressive too!